johnrudolph/beast-master/rules.md

 Beasts are monsters who haunt this island.
 Each has a passive effect and a special Lair Environment that causes a big action.
 In each game, you will play with 2 randomly selected Beasts.

 ## Gold
+Track how much Gold you have on the Gold tracker.
 If you collect 50 Gold, the game ends and you immediately win.
 Gain Gold from cards and by harvesting spaces to claim the rewards from Environments, Loot, and Gold cubes.
+Any time you gain or lose Gold, update the Gold tracker.

 ## Environments
 Environments are special tiles with potentially big rewards.
 Control an Environment at Harvest to claim its rewards.